Electricity cost (at {defaultPrice} cents per kWh) multiplied by the car's WLTP efficiency rating.

 km/kWh

-Vehicle consumption is displayed on the dashboard and is re-calculated as you drive.
-It is different to the WLTP rated consumption (which measures power from the mains).
+Energy consumption is displayed on the dashboard and is re-calculated as you drive.
+It is different to the WLTP-rated consumption (which measures power from the mains).

 This number is estimated by comparing the usable battery capacity against the WLTP range.

-The maximum speed the EV can charge at home or a public AC charger.
+The maximum charging rate the EV can support at home or public AC charging.

 An EV has a built-in charger that converts household AC electricity into DC current that goes into the battery.

 This limits the maximum speed you can charge at home - no matter what extra equipment you install.
-Some public chargers (such as at motor camps and shopping malls) are also AC only.
+Single-phase power supports up to 7.4 kW - if the EV can take more than this, three-phase power must be available at the property.

 Fast Charge ⚡